shrutigrover/Shortest-Path-Finder/README.md

 ## Find shortest path between point A and point B of two same or different streets

-Here, I have used Breadth-First-Search Algorithm to find the shortest.
+Here, I have used Breadth-First-Search Algorithm to find the shortest path.
 Other famous algorithms for the same are Bellman-Ford and Floyd-Warshall.

 #### Task:
 Mention the following as command line arguments (k is an integer):